johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 4k or higher resolutions you'll almost certainly need to make significant adjustments to them.

-Again, this is not something that jumps at you as it's rather subtle, but it's missing if it's not there.
-The lack of it is especially noticeable on large solidly coloured areas; on a real CRT these were never *really* solid, there was always something "going on" even in these boring surfaces; a faint, almost subliminal canvas-like texture.
-Here are the settings I'm using in the **WinUaeMaskGlow** ReShade filter (whether you put it before or after the colour filter is of not much practical importance):
+Again, the slot mask emulation is not something that jumps at you as it's rather subtle, but it's missing if it's not there.
+The lack of it is especially noticeable on large solidly coloured areas; on a real CRT, these were never *really* solid, there was always something "going on" even in these boring flat surfaces; they had a faint, almost subliminal canvas-like texture.
+Here are the settings I'm using in the **WinUaeMaskGlowAdvanced.fx** ReShade filter which must be sandwiched between the two **WinUaeColor** filters.
+Explaining the rationale behind these specific settings would require a small dissertation, so I won't go into that here.
+They're the result of dozens of hours of shader tweaking, and if you're going to modify them, be aware that *all settings* interact with each other, including the settings of the CRT emulation shader, so you need a holistic view when tweaking these things.

 <img src="img/winuaemaskglow.png" alt="WinUaeMaskGlow shader settings" width="auto">